-- the right to be informed of the availability of health services and social services or other appropriate assistance or prevention services through which you may obtain such medical, psychological and social care or help as you may require;
+- the availability of health services and social services or other appropriate assistance or prevention services through which you may obtain the medical, psychological and social care you require;

-- receive reasonable compensation for expenses incurred to testify;
+- receive reasonable compensation for any expenses incurred to testify;

 - receive prompt and fair restitution or compensation for damages suffered;